Vladimir Vinnichevsky: Early years

 Vladimir Vinnichevsky was born in July 1923.
 His father, Georgy Ivanovich, worked as a crew chief in municipal public utilities of Sverdlovsk, and his mother, Elizaveta Petrovna, was an accountant.
-The family lived in a stand-alone private house in the center of Sverdlovsk.
+The family lived in a stand-alone private house in the centre of Sverdlovsk.
 The Vinnichevsky family was considered wealthy by Soviet standards at the time: Vladimir had a suit, a tank helmet, a Swiss knife, and leather shoes.
-He had been also given pocket money - at the time of his arrest he was found to have more than 20 rubles, which constituted a two-day salary of an average Soviet worker at the time.
-Vinnichevsky studied at the Sverdlovsk School № 16, in the 7 "B" grade.
+He had been also given pocket money - at the time of his arrest, he was found to have more than 20 rubles, which constituted the two-day salary of an average Soviet worker at the time.
+Vinnichevsky studied at the Sverdlovsk School No. 16, in the 7 "B" grade.
 Due to his low performance in school, he once had to repeat a grade.
 At the same time, however, he was good at singing and knew many songs by heart.

 Vinnichevsky was on friendly terms with Ernst Neizvestny, who later became a famous sculptor.
 Neizvestny and Vinnichevsky were in the same year of schooling (Vinnichevsky was two years older than Neizvestny, but went to school at a one-year older age and repeated a grade).
 The adolescents lived near each other.
 Together they attended school, cinema and Sverdlovsk's Theater of Musical Comedy.
 Vinnichevsky often visited Neizvestny's apartment.
 During an interrogation on 17 November 1939, Ernst Neizvestny described Vinnichevsky with the following words: